Skip to main content

 import { injectMemo } from '@zedux/react'

-import { api, atom, injectStore } from '@zedux/stores'
+import { storeApi as api, storeAtom as atom, injectStore } from '@zedux/stores'

 For bigger apps, it's recommended to migrate incrementally to signals.
 For most store-based atoms it will be as simple as this: